broadinstitute/carrot/README.md

 When contributing to CARROT, you should do your best to adhere to the [Rust style guide](https://github.com/rust-dev-tools/fmt-rfcs/blob/master/guide/guide.md).

 To make adhering to the style guide easier, there is a Rust automatic formatting tool called [rustfmt](https://github.com/rust-lang/rustfmt).
 This tool can be installed with cargo using the command `rustup component add rustfmt` and should be run using `cargo fmt` before making a pull request.

+## <a name="using_carrot">Using CARROT</a>

+Once you have a CARROT server running, please see the [User Guide](UserGuide.md) for instructions on using CARROT.

+There is also an [example test repo](https://github.com/broadinstitute/carrot-example-test) available with instructions on how to create and run an example test on your CARROT server.